Foreign fighters in the Iraqi conflict: Sweden

-Up to 2018, an estimated 300 individuals had travelled from Sweden to join the civil war in Syria.
-In March 2018 Kurdish authorities reported they had captured 41 IS supporters with either Swedish citizenship or residence permit in Sweden, of which 5 had key positions in the organisation and one was the head of the Islamic State propaganda efforts.

 In February 2019, the prime minister of Sweden Stefan Löfven announced that Swedish authorities had discouraged travel to the conflict zone in Syria since 2011.
 The prime minister also said that Swedish authorities would offer no help or assistance to people who had joined or fought the Islamic State.
 In March 2019, Swedish Television conducted a survey of 41 Islamic State fighters who had returned of whom 12 were women.
 A third of those who returned to Sweden have since been convicted of serious crimes such as attempted murder, money laundering, extortion, drug offences, fraud, aggravated assault and tax evasion.
 Michael Skråmo, a Norwegian-Swedish fighter for the Islamic State who resided in Sweden, was killed in March 2019.

-On 3 August 2013, two Lebanese-Swedish brothers, Hassan and Moatasem Deeb, were killed in a rebel assault on the Abu Zeid army checkpoint near Qalaat al-Hosn, according to their cousin and a Tripoli cleric.
-Moatasem died as he detonated his explosive vest in a car at the checkpoint and his brother died in the ensuing fighting.
-This followed their other brother, Rabih's, death in Tripoli the previous year.

-The Syrian-born chairman of the Stockholm mosque, Haytham Rahmeh, reportedly smuggled weapons to the rebels for 18 months.
-Rahmeh, a member of the Syrian National Council, a former member of the Muslim Brotherhood and member of Islamic relief in Sweden was said to have bought the weapons mainly in Libya and with support from the Commission for Civilian Protection and then transported them through Turkey to Syria.

 In June 2019, it was reported that four foreign fighters who had returned from the conflict in Middle East had become employees of the Islamic charter school Vetenskapsskolan which is funded by tax payers.
 Two of them were women who followed their children to live among groups affiliated to the Islamic State.